Table of Contents

 Discrimination or sexual harassment complaints

-Employers using Career Services for on-campus interviewing are required to adhere to practices consistent with University of Minnesota policies prohibiting discrimination on the basis of race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status or sexual orientation as well as policies prohibiting sexual harassment.
+Employers using Career and Internship Services for on-campus interviewing are required to adhere to practices consistent with University of Minnesota policies prohibiting discrimination on the basis of race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status or sexual orientation as well as policies prohibiting sexual harassment.
 If you experience practices you believe to be contrary to this policy, please report the incident to a career counselor or the employer relations coordinator.

 THE ON-SITE INTERVIEW